A Foundation for the people of Schenectady

 Trustee Banks

 Banks with trust powers in Schenectady County are eligible to serve as Trustees of the Foundation.
 The Trustees manage and invest funds, generate income for the charitable purposes of the Foundation, and perform fiscal oversight responsibilities.
-Trustco Bank, Key Bank and Saratoga National Bank currently serve as Trustees.
+Trustco Bank, Key Bank and Arrow Bank currently serve as Trustees.

 Appointing Authority

-The Appointing Authority names the majority of the members of the Distribution Committee, ensuring that the Committee is responsive to and reflective of the community.
-Appointing Authority members are the president of Union College, board officers of the Chamber of Commerce and the United Way, and the president of Schenectady County Community College.
+The Appointing Authority names the members of the Distribution Committee, ensuring that the Committee is responsive to and reflective of the community.
+Appointing Authority members are the president of Union College, board officers of the Chamber of Commerce and United Way, and the president of SUNY Schenectady County Community College.

 The Schenectady Foundation, Inc.